cncf/wg-serverless/workflow/spec/spec.md

 Many different workflow implementations (both proprietary and open-source) exist today, each with it's own set of features and capabilities.
-When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time and cost
+When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time and cost.

 The goal of the Serverless Workflow sub-group is to:
-- Standardize Serverless Worfkflow model and definition
+- Standardize Serverless Workflow model and definition
 - Facilitate Serverless Workflow portability
 - Be completely vendor neutral
 - Support both stateless and stateful Serverless Workflow implementations